 佛光山基隆極樂寺 a.k.a.
 ‘The One Inside The Temple’

 This popular vegetarian restaurant is hard to miss because it’s situated inside the big temple on Xin’er Road.
 It’s a great place with very friendly prices.
 We went here three times and it was full of guests every time.
-Because of this the staff were a bit rushed but friendly nevertheless.
-This might not be the place for a romantic dinner, but if you’re looking for a quick healthy eat of Keelung food you came to the right place.
+Because of this, the staff are always a bit rushed but they are also always friendly nevertheless.
+This might not be the place for a romantic dinner, but if you’re looking for a quick healthy bit of Keelung food you came to the right place.

 Their menu is in Mandarin, but they have one copy with the English translations written on it.
 Don’t worry if you happen to not get your hands on this precious copy though: each menu item is accompanied by a picture, so you can just smile and point at what looks tasty to you.
 Picking out food has never been easier.

 They offer both entrees and small (side) dishes.
 You can either go tapas style and order a number of small dishes (generally 50 TWD per dish), or you could choose to go for an entree-portion dish (generally 100 TWD per dish) and maybe add one or more side dishes of extra veggies.

 Water is free of charge and some of the dishes include a cup of tea.
 You can also order drinks (mostly (ice) teas to choose from) from the menu, prices seemed to range from 70 – 100 TWD.

 Expect to pay between 200 and 300 TWD for two persons.
 If you order drinks from the menu, count on 150 – 200 TWD more.
 This makes it the most affordable on our list, hurray!

 金玉食堂蔬食創意料理 a.k.a.
 ‘The One Next To The Harbor’